CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

 ### Task 2: Build Docker images to containerize the application and push them to the container registry

-In this task, you will be building the docker images to containerize the application and will be pushing them to the ACR (Azure Container Registry) to later use in AKS.
+In this task, you will be building the Docker images to containerize the application and will be pushing them to the ACR (Azure Container Registry) to later use in AKS.

-1. Please make sure that you are in the **labfiles** directory before running the next steps as the docker build needs to find the DockerFile to create the image.
+1. Please make sure that you are in the **labfiles** directory before running the next steps, as the Docker build needs to find the Dockerfile to create the image.

     ```
     cd Cloud-Native-Application/labfiles/